Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Step 2.
 Sample Request

-Now that you have a resource available in Azure for Content Moderator, and you have a subscription key for that resource, let's run some tests by using the Text moderation API.
+Now that you have a resource available in Azure for Content Moderator and you have a subscription key for that resource, let's run some tests by using the Text moderation API.

 Here is a sample request with cURL.